AzugBe/azugbe.github.io/_posts/events/2017-05-03---azure-machine-learning-and-securing-azure-assets.md

  - /events/2017-05-03---azure-machine-learning-and-securing-azure-assets.html
 ---

-Hello Customer is happy to host an event in the Ghelacomo arena to talk about finding nuggets with Azure Machine Learning (ML) Studio and Mike Marting will talk about how and where azure security works and what you can do to secure your Azure resources.
+Hello Customer is happy to host an event in the Ghelacomo arena to talk about finding nuggets with Azure Machine Learning (ML) Studio and Mike Martin will talk about how and where azure security works and what you can do to secure your Azure resources.

 ## Sessions
 ### Finding nuggets with Azure ML Studio